skills/introduction-to-git/.github/steps/5-step.md

 > You can perform a simple "undo" of the last commit with `git reset --soft HEAD~1`.
 For VS Code, use the Command Palette and search for `Undo Last Commit`. -->

 > [!TIP]
-> Git 2.23 introduced a the `git switch` command to simplify branch management.
-You might start seeing it referenced more often in the future.
+> Git 2.23 introduced the `git switch` command to simplify branch management.
+You will likely see it referenced more in the future.

 <!-- Since Git 2.23 -->
 <!-- `git switch --create <branch name>` -->